Abjad/abjad/trunk/abjad/docs/chapters/examples/mozart/index.rst

 The materials
 -------------

-At the heart of the dice game is a large collection - or *corpus* - of musical fragments.
+At the heart of the dice game is a large collection, *or corpus*, of musical fragments.
 Each fragment is a single 3/8 measure, consisting of a treble voice and a bass voice.
-Traditionally these fragments are stored in a score, and located via two tables of measure numbers, which act as lookups, indexing into that score.
+Traditionally, these fragments are stored in a "score", or "table of measures", and located via two tables of measure numbers, which act as lookups, indexing into that collection.

 Duplicate measures in the original corpus are common.
-Notably, the 8th measure - actually a pair of measures represent the first and second alternate ending of the first half of the menuet - are always identical.
+Notably, the 8th measure - actually a pair of measures represent the first and second alternate ending of the first half of the minuet - are always identical.
 The last measure of the piece is similarly limited - there are only two possibilities rather than the usual eleven (for the numbers 2 to 12, being all the possible sums of two 6-sided dice).

 How might we store this corpus compactly?

 Some basic musical information in Abjad can be stored as strings, rather than actual collections of class instances.
-Abjad can parse simple LilyPond strings via `iotools.parse_lilypond_input_string`, which interprets a subset of LilyPond syntax, and understands basic concepts like notes, chords, rests and skips, as well as beams, slurs, ties, and articulations.
+Abjad can parse simple LilyPond strings via :py:func:`abjad.tools.iotools.parse_lilypond_input_string`, which interprets a subset of LilyPond syntax, and understands basic concepts like notes, chords, rests and skips, as well as beams, slurs, ties, and articulations.

 ::